3mdeb/verified-boot/verified_boot_main.md

 ~ NIST SP800-155, section 3.6.4, Appendix B - Glossary [^NIST_sp800-155]

-> The combination of an RTC and an RTI

-> RTC (Root of Trust for Confidentiality)
-An RoT providing confidentiality for data stored in TPM Shielded Locations.

-> RTI (Root of Trust for Integrity)
-An RoT providing integrity for data stored in TPM Shielded Locations

-~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]
+> TCG defines the RoT for Storage (RTS) as the combination of a RoT for Confidentiality (RTC) and a RoT for Integrity (RTI).
+The RTS provides for confidentiality and integrity of data stored in TPM shielded locations.
+In the context of this specification, the RTS maintains a tamper-evident summary of the integrity measurement values and the sequence of those measurements.
+It does not include the details of the sequence of integrity measurements, but rather holds cumulative integrity results for those sequences.
+These cumulative integrity values can either be used to verify the integrity of a log containing the integrity measurement values and the sequence of those measurements, or it can be used as a proxy for that log.

+~ Trusted Computing Group, TCG PC Client Platform Firmware Integrity Measurement, V1.0, rev 43, 3.1.2 Overview of Roots of Trust

 #### RTV (Root of Trust for Verification)